 The Sculpture Program at Southern Miss is earning a national, reputation for producing high quality 3D artists.
 Sculpture students at Southern Miss build solid technical and theoretical skills within a balanced Art and Design and University Core Curriculum.
 Each student has the opportunity to investigate diverse three-dimensional media and is introduced to a wide range of

 approaches, from traditional to contemporary.
-Students are encouraged to explore and blur boundaries within art in order to progress their own understandings of artistic and cultural issues.
-Students work in traditional sculptural mediums such as, metal and wood fabrication, casting, mixed media as well as in non-traditional media including installation, environmental art, and video and other electronic media.
+Students are encouraged to explore and blur boundaries in their art making in order to develop their own aesthetic language and creative trademark.
+Students work in traditional sculptural mediums such as, metal and wood fabrication, casting, and mixed media as well as in non-traditional media including installation, environmental art, and video and other electronic media.
 In addition a major part of the

 curriculum is devoted to ceramic sculpture, emphasizing skills in throwing and hand-building, with traditional and non-traditional finishing and firing techniques.